We can enjoy the holiday season with less stuff and create more meaningful traditions.

 - Find a single photo you love of a friend or family member and have it blown up and framed.
 Be sure to write a story on the back of the image.

 - Create a group story.
-Give everyone a chance to add to the storyline and read it together afterwards.
+Give everyone a chance to add to the storyline and read it together afterward.
 It can be uploaded and share via email.

 3. Prepare the holiday meal as a family